AlexWendland/public-note/OMSCS/CS7641/Week 13 - Game theory.md

 ![[Existance of Nash equilibrium]]

+>[!Note]
+>Normally the best way to get out of the prisoners dilemma is to change the structure of the game.

 ## Multiple rounds

 Suppose now you are in a situation where you are playing iterative rounds of a game with the same player.